joannasalerno/premierpal-web-app/README.md

 ### How to Run:

-In both project directories (client and server), you will first need to run:
+In the client directory, you will first need to run:

 #### `npm install`